 Catarata del Toro (Toro Amarillo)

 In the Bajos del Toro area you will find one of the most beautiful waterfalls in Costa Rica – the Catarata del Toro.
-This amazing waterfall offers numerous opportunities for great hiking and exploring!
-The largest waterfall in Costa Rica, the water spills nearly three hundred feet into an extinct volcanic crater.
+This amazing waterfall offers numerous opportunities for great hiking and exploring.
+The water spills nearly three hundred feet into an extinct volcanic crater, making it the largest waterfall in Costa Rica.
 There are trails that offer you high vantage points.
 You can also take a more challenging hike down to the bottom of this beautiful waterfall.
 Along the way, you will be able to spot many of the beautiful butterflies, tropical birds and lush plants of the area.
 Another attraction, the unique rock formations that were formed by the volcano.
 In addition to the great trails, there is a famous waterfall rappel that runs alongside the falling water.
 This is perfect for those who like a little extra adrenaline rush!

 Another stunning destination within Bajos del Toro is the Catarata Tesoro Escondido.
 This waterfall is a well-kept secret in Costa Rica.
 Not many by foreigners know about it, meaning that most of the visitors are Ticos.
 And only recently was this area discovered by locals!
 Now, it’s a favorite destination for everyone.
 Tesoro Escondido Waterfall is one of the most beautiful and unique waterfalls in Costa Rica.
 The water is brilliant blue, similar to the water in Rio Celeste.
 In addition to being beautiful, Tesoro Escondido is a great location to do some hiking, swimming and picnicking.

 Juan Castro National Park and Bosque de Paz Biological Reserve